lingtalfi/RssUtil/RssWriter/README.md

             ->addItem(Item::create()
                 ->title('Star City')
                 ->link('http://liftoff.msfc.nasa.gov/news/2003/news-starcity.asp')
                 ->description('How do Americans get ready to work with Russians aboard the International Space Station?
-They take a crash course in culture, language and protocol at Russia\'s &lt;a href="http://howe.iki.rssi.ru/GCTC/gctc_e.htm"&gt;Star City&lt;/a&gt;.')
+They take a crash course in culture, language and protocol at Russia\'s <a href="http://howe.iki.rssi.ru/GCTC/gctc_e.htm">Star City</a>.')
                 ->pubDate('Tue, 03 Jun 2003 09:39:21 GMT')
                 ->guid('http://liftoff.msfc.nasa.gov/2003/06/03.html#item573')
             )
             ->addItem(Item::create()
-                ->description('Sky watchers in Europe, Asia, and parts of Alaska and Canada will experience a &lt;a href="http://science.nasa.gov/headlines/y2003/30may_solareclipse.htm"&gt;partial eclipse of the Sun&lt;/a&gt; on Saturday, May 31st.')
+                ->description('Sky watchers in Europe, Asia, and parts of Alaska and Canada will experience a <a href="http://science.nasa.gov/headlines/y2003/30may_solareclipse.htm">partial eclipse of the Sun</a> on Saturday, May 31st.')
                 ->pubDate('Fri, 30 May 2003 11:06:42 GMT')
                 ->guid('http://liftoff.msfc.nasa.gov/2003/05/30.html#item572')
             )